ABD: Default Exception Abduction in Finite First Order Worlds: Related Work

-\paragraph{Neuro-Symbolic Learning and Large Language Models.} Neuro-symbolic work explores combining learning with symbolic representations and constraint-based verification \cite{garcez2023neurosymbolic}, including approaches that use abduction as a learning signal \cite{dai2019abductivelearning}.
+\textbf{Neuro-Symbolic Learning and Large Language Models.} Neuro-symbolic work explores combining learning with symbolic representations and constraint-based verification \cite{garcez2023neurosymbolic}, including approaches that use abduction as a learning signal \cite{dai2019abductivelearning}.
+Relatedly, FoVer translates natural-language reasoning into first-order logic and uses automated logical verification to check logical correctness, illustrating the value of verification-backed evaluation for LLM reasoning claims \cite{PeiEtAl2025FoVer}.
 Recent LLM analyses highlight that models can produce syntactically plausible symbolic outputs while relying on shortcuts or overly long solutions when unconstrained \cite{wei2022chain,dziri2023faith}.
-Our evaluation emphasizes solver-verifiable semantics, parsimony-sensitive metrics (cost and gap), and held-out-world testing designed to expose hypotheses that "repair" observed worlds without capturing a stable general exception rule.
+Our evaluation emphasizes solver-verifiable semantics, parsimony-sensitive metrics (cost and gap), and holdout testing designed to expose hypotheses that repair observed worlds without capturing a stable general exception rule.

-\paragraph{Abductive Reasoning in Natural Language.} Abduction has also been studied in NLP as a model of commonsense explanation and narrative understanding, including classic logical accounts of interpretation-as-abduction \cite{hobbs1993interpretation} and benchmark-style tasks for causal/abductive inference \cite{roemmele2011copa,mostafazadeh2016corpus,bhagavatula2020abductive}.
+\textbf{Abductive Reasoning in Natural Language.} Abduction has also been studied in NLP as a model of commonsense explanation and narrative understanding, including classic logical accounts of interpretation-as-abduction \cite{hobbs1993interpretation} and benchmark-style tasks for causal/abductive inference \cite{roemmele2011copa,mostafazadeh2016corpus,bhagavatula2020abductive}.
 These tasks are valuable for modeling everyday explanation but are mediated by language and typically lack a fully explicit world model with exact cost verification.
 By contrast, our benchmark isolates abductive structure in a formal finite-model setting where validity and costs are mechanically checkable and have a direct interpretation as exception cardinality.